OpenSpace/OpenSpace/tests/visual/README.md

     Script Equivalent: `openspace.navigation.setNavigationState`

   - `pause`: Determines whether the in-game clock should be paused or resumed.
-The provided value must be a boolean that is the paused state after the instruction
+The provided value must be a boolean that is the clock state after the instruction

     Example: `{ "type": "pause", "value": false }`